Huawei's most important June 3 signal at SNEC 2026 was not another headline about bigger hardware.

 One of the most useful lines in the SNEC launch was not the PCS efficiency claim.
 It was the Philippines example.

 Huawei said it used weather and operating-state prediction to submit `7-day` and `24-hour` power plans at above `96%` accuracy, supported by self-developed high-speed communication and control chips, while keeping grid-point power-control deviation below `1%`.
+Treat that as a supplier case claim unless the target project can review the project baseline, measurement method, operating conditions, and offtaker or grid-operator acceptance criteria.

 That matters because it moves value away from hardware ownership and toward operating intelligence.